helm/charts/stable/datadog/README.md

 #### Cluster Agent Token

 You can specify the Datadog Cluster Agent token used to secure the communication between the Cluster Agent(s)q and the Agents with `clusterAgent.token`.

 **If you don't specify a token, a random one is generated at each deployment so you must use `--recreate-pods` to ensure all pod use the same token.** see[Datadog Chart notes](https://github.com/helm/charts/blob/57d3030941ad2ec2d6f97c86afdf36666658a884/stable/datadog/templates/NOTES.txt#L49-L59) to learn more.

-### Updating
+### Upgrading

+#### From 1.19.0 onwards

+Version `1.19.0` introduces the use of release name as full name if it contains the chart name(`datadog` in this case).
+E.g. with a release name of `datadog`, this renames the `DaemonSet` from `datadog-datadog` to `datadog`.
+The suggested approach is to delete the release and reinstall it.

+#### From 1.0.0 onwards

 Starting with version 1.0.0, this chart does not support deploying Agent 5.x anymore.
 If you cannot upgrade to Agent 6.x, you can use a previous version of the chart by calling helm install with `--version 0.18.0`.

 See [0.18.1's README](https://github.com/helm/charts/blob/847f737479bb78d89f8fb650db25627558fbe1f0/stable/datadog/README.md) to see which options were supported at the time.

-#### From < 1.19.0 to >= 1.19.0

-Version `1.19.0` introduces the use of release name as full name if it contains the chart name(`datadog` in this case).
-E.g. with a release name of `datadog`, this renames the `DaemonSet` from `datadog-datadog` to `datadog`.
-The suggested approach is to delete the release and reinstall it.

 ### Uninstalling the Chart